zkoss/zk-mvvm-book/syntax/contextparam.md

 }
 ```

--   In above example, the variable component is a Button object and view is a Vbox object.
+-   In above example, the variable component is a Button object and the view is a Vbox object.